Judicial review in planning and environmental matters

 If you wish to begin judicial review proceedings, you may want to contact a solicitor who will in turn brief a barrister to draft the papers for the case.
 It is also possible for you to represent yourself if you wish to keep your legal costs down.

 There is no fixed rate of charges for legal fees in Ireland.
 As with all other service providers, it is advisable to obtain some quotes before deciding on legal representation.
-Your solicitor must advise you in writing of the fees you will be charged for his/her services.
-If it is not possible to give you a definite sum, he/she must estimate a sum or at the very least describe the basis upon which charges or fees will be calculated.
+Your solicitor must advise you in writing of the fees you will be charged for their services.
+If it is not possible to give you a definite sum, they must estimate a sum or at the very least describe the basis upon which charges or fees will be calculated.

 There are, however, some exemptions to this rule and an order of costs may be awarded against a party to proceedings in certain circumstances including: